btrif/flask-car-parking-api/README.md

 (.parking_venv) D:\workspace\oracle-car-parking>set FLASK_APP=app
 ```
 ###  Setup Database
-You can use the existing Database created and which comes with the app
+You can use the existing Database created and which comes with the app.
-or you can set up a new one as follows
+Or you can set up a new empty one as follows
+( Please note that it must be done before application was started):

 Open the Python console of the virtual env start a python session